yennanliu/CS_basics/doc/faq/faq_JVM.md

 			- cons:
 				- spend extra time/resource on "merge/move" op
 		- Mark-Copy
 			- split memory space to 50%, 50%.
-Only use 50% each time, move to-clean to the other 50% when clean
+Only use 50% each time, move "to-clean instance" to the other 50% when clean
 			- pros:
 				- fast, easy to implement, not cause  "space fragments"
 			- cons:
 				- Only 50% of memory space can be used everytime
 				- will cause more frequent GC
 		- generation collection
+			- TODO
 - properties:
 	- GC process is a `local priority`, `independent` thread
 	- JVM GC is an automatic mechanism. we can also manually trigger it : `System.gc();`